gbicou/prosemirror-render/docs/prosemirror-examples.md

 # ProseMirror Examples

-This page demonstrates the basics of ProseMirrorNode component.
+This page demonstrates the basics of ProsemirrorRender component.

 ## Basic document